 Not even lawful permanent residents (green card holders) are safe from removal proceedings and ultimately deportation.
-Convictions for certain types of crimes is a particularly common way that lawful permanent residents can become inadmissible and/or deportable, which will lead to being placed into removal proceedings.
+Convictions for certain types of crimes is a particularly common way that lawful permanent residents become inadmissible and/or deportable, which leads to being placed into removal proceedings in immigration court.

 If you have not had your green card for at least five years, unfortunately, you are not eligible for this form of relief from deportation.
-The most important factor that an Immigration Judge will look to regarding this requirement is that you obtained your green card lawfully.
-If you obtained your green card by fraud, or were otherwise ineligible to receive a green card, you are not eligible for cancellation of removal.
+Another important factor that an Immigration Judge will look to regarding this requirement is that you obtained your green card lawfully.
+If you obtained it card by fraud, or were otherwise ineligible to receive a green card, you are not eligible for cancellation of removal.

 A full list of aggravated felonies is found in I.N.A. §101(a)(43).